Health and Safety

 Occupational safety promotion system

-To reduce risk in the workplace, the Teijin Group encourages its manufacturing and processing sites to obtain occupational health and safety management system certification (ISO 45001 and Standardization of Safety Production).
-As of the end of March 2024, a total of 40 business sites and plants have acquired the occupational health and safety management system certification.
+To reduce risk in the workplace, the Teijin Group encourages its manufacturing and processing sites to obtain occupational health and safety management system certification (ISO 45001 and integrated management systems including its requirements).
+As of the end of March 2025, a total of 40 business sites and plants have acquired the occupational health and safety management system certification.

 Japan (12 companies, 18 factories)